rmrector/script.artwork.dump/README.md

 ## Usage

 Run from "Program Add-ons" to download artwork for all video or music library items.
-It can also be configured to download artwork automatically after libary updates.
+It can also be configured to download artwork automatically after library updates.

 ## Installation